ADD Vol 1: Treating Distracted & Impulsive ADD Children - 10 CE's

 L.

-The attitudes of the child and parents toward the use of medication, the use of medication in the beginning is only a trial, medication is not a cure, some medications have contraindications, and any child about to take psychotropic medications for ADD should have a physical exam.
+The attitudes of the child and parents toward the use of medication, the use of medication in the beginning is only a trial, medication is not a cure, some medications have contraindications, and any child about to take psychotropic medications for ADHD should have a physical exam.

 M. Inattention, impulsivity, difficulty delaying gratification, emotional overarousal, hyperactivity, noncompliance, social problems, and disorganization.